 - Upright shampooers.
 A more affordable alternative to professional cleaning, these carpet shampooers are designed for deep cleaning as well as removing dirt and odors.
 They use a motorized brush to lift dirt from your carpet and have attachments to help you clean hard-to-reach spots.

 - Spot cleaners.
 Spot cleaners are suitable for specific small areas with tough stains.
-They are not designed to clean large areas all at once.
-These handheld devices are compact, light and much easier to store than upright shampooers.
+Though not designed to clean large areas all at once, these handheld devices are compact, light and much easier to store than upright shampooers.

 How to compare carpet shampooers

 The right carpet shampooer for you will depend on how often you plan to use it and where you plan to use it.
-When purchasing or hiring a carpet shampooer, consider these features:
+When purchasing a carpet shampooer, consider these features:

 How to use a carpet shampooer